coolguyalex/coolguyalex.github.io/pages/rpg/blackcloaksrules.md

 ## Sundering and Weapon Quality
 Weapons and armor may chip and break with use.
 On PC attack rolls a _confirmed_ critical miss degrades weapon quality by 1 increment.
 A confirmed critical hit on a PC degrades armor quality by 1 increment.
 Weapons and armor can be of *Crude*, *Good*, *Excellent*, and *Masterwork* quality.
 Masterwork items require a double crit to degrade.
-When quality drops below crude the item is deatroyed.
+When quality drops below crude the item is destroyed.